|Degree:||Master of Laws (LLM)|

 |University website:||International and European Law|

+The Brussels School of Governance is an alliance between the Institute for European Studies (Vrije Universiteit Brussel) and Vesalius College.
 This LLM is a programme that is organised by the Institute for European Studies, a Jean Monnet Centre of Excellence, and of which the degree will be awarded by the Vrije Universiteit Brussel (VUB).
-The Institute for European Studies is part of the Brussels School of Governance, an alliance with Vesalius College, established in February 2021.

 The Brussels School of Governance (BSoG) is an alliance between the Institute for European Studies (°2002) at the Vrije Universiteit Brussel and Vesalius College (°1987).
 For decades, both institutions have built up strong reputations as frontrunners in education, research, and academic services on the international scene.
 Both being associated with Vrije Universiteit Brussel (VUB), one of Belgium’s prime universities with a strong internationalisation focus, the IES and VeCo decided to work together more closely as of 2018.
 In 2021, they launched the Brussels School of Governance.